openpgpjs/openpgpjs/PROJECT_STRUCTURE.md

 ## Crypto Refresh Features

-A new revision of the OpenPGP spec is currently under development but has not yet been stabilized, its working name is [draft-ietf-openpgp-crypto-refresh](https://datatracker.ietf.org/doc/draft-ietf-openpgp-crypto-refresh) and its main purpose is to update the algorithms used in OpenPGP to include advances in cryptography since RFC 4880 was published.
+A new version of the OpenPGP spec called [crypto-refresh](https://datatracker.ietf.org/doc/draft-ietf-openpgp-crypto-refresh), will be published as an RFC soon.
+Its main purpose is to update the algorithms used in OpenPGP to include advances in cryptography since RFC 4880 was published.

-With v6 of OpenPGP.js all crypto refresh features will be available:
+With v6 of OpenPGP.js most of crypto refresh features will be available:

 - support for v6 keys, signatures, and encrypted-session keys & more (behind feature flag openpgp.config.v6Keys)
 - support for AEAD-protected encrypted messages (new format, behind feature flag openpgp.config.aeadProtect) - support for Argon2